bpoulin7/Final-Project-Dawn-of-Civilization/proposal.md

  - a pre-determined map loosely representative of the real world ca. 1500 BCE
    - consists of city tiles, desert tiles, mountain tiles, and sea tiles
    - cities belong to certain empires, whose allegiances are important
-   - player gets to choose starting location (thus allegiance)
+   - player gets to choose starting location
    - traversing mountains and deserts is very difficult
    - scope at least from the Levant (W) to the Caucasus (N) to Persia (E) to Arabia (S)
  - various objects to be found across the map